syncfusion-content/javascript-docs/js/Slider/Scale-Settings.md

 ## Enable Small Ticks

 **Slider** widget provides you an option to enable/disable the small ticks present in the scale.
 By default, when you enable “showScale” property, small ticks is displayed in the scale.
 Use the **showSmallTicks** property to disable the small ticks present in the scale.
 Data type of this property is “Boolean”.
-The [renderingTicks](https://help.syncfusion.com/api/js/ejslider#events:renderingticks) event occurs when custom text added in tick values.
+The [renderingTicks](https://help.syncfusion.com/api/js/ejslider#events:renderingticks) event will be triggered when before creating each slider scale tick.

 The following steps explains you on how to disable the small ticks in **Slider**.